SEND Information Report

 Percentage of pupils with SEND in the school

-- The percentage of children with SEND as measured by SEN Support is 30% and by EHC Plans is 4%.
+- The percentage of children with SEND as measured by SEN Support is 6% (Tiers 3 & 4)and pending EHC Plan is 2%.

-- The school and surrounding environment are accessible for both wheelchair and non-wheelchair users.
+- The majority of the school and surrounding environment are accessible for both wheelchair and non-wheelchair users.

 - School trips are carefully planned to ensure that every pupil is catered for.